jon-harper/OmniBox/docs/assembly/rear.md

 - Double-check your work.
 - Be prepared to cut power instantly during both power on and testing the printer.
 - **Consider safing your printer against ground faults!**
-    - Grounding to earth protects in case of a number of issues, e.g., a short in the bed touching the frame.
+    - Grounding to earth protects in case of an electrical short.
-    - This is very important for AC-powered beds.
+    - This is crucial for AC-powered beds.
     - Connect your frame to the AC ground (usually a yellow or green wire, **not** the black neutral wire).
-    - Do not assume your power supply case is safely earthed—test with a multimeter.
+    - Do not assume your power supply case is safely earthed; always test with a multimeter.
     - [TH3D has a page with helpful videos on the subject][ground_guide].

 <figure markdown>